nwmandel/slugpark/README.md

 ## Special Thanks To

 Eric Fultz, for advising on project scope.
-Jeffrey Rennie, for advising on regarding implementation.
+Jeffrey Rennie, for advising on implementation.
 Emmanuel Leroy, for advising on machine learning, API usage.

 ## Usage